-Acute Venous Thrombosis: Thombus Removal with Adjunctive Catheter-directed Thrombolysis (ATTRACT) Study
+Acute Venous Thrombosis: Thrombus Removal with Adjunctive Catheter-directed Thrombolysis (ATTRACT) Study

 The study has completed accrual of its originally planned cohort of 692 patients.
 ATTRACT, which enrolled patients in 56 hospitals, will determine if the use of pharmacomechanical catheter-directed thrombolysis in patients with acute proximal DVT prevents the post-thrombotic syndrome and improves quality of life.